 a) Self Discipline

 It entails the ability of an employee to share their deliverables on time except for the delay in tasks due to things that were out of the employee's control.
-When working remotely, employees would undoubtedly expect some flexibility given the amalgamation of work life and personal life, but are they still able to deliver in time?
+When working remotely, employees would undoubtedly expect some flexibility given the amalgamation of work and personal life, but are they still able to deliver on time?

 The KPIs can identify which employees struggle to deliver their tasks and may negatively impact your bigger business outcomes.